ucsd-ml-arts/generative-audio-ChanghaoShih/README.md

 The basic idea is to compose a seed for midi generation with these neural signal, and use a pretrained deep network to carry on.
 First, I count the spike for each neuron with a 10 ms time bin.
 Then, I sum this multi-channel spike counts into 1-dimensional to get the spike counts of this neural population.
-These spike counts are converted into pitches by adding a constant bias 60.
+These spike counts are converted into pitches by adding a constant bias 60 to map them into reasonable range.
 As the relative value of the counts remain the same, the larger the spike count is the higher the pitch is.
 Using this seed, PerformanceRNN can help me generate longer piece of midi music.
 These procedures are performed on the baseline (inactive) stage and the planning (active) stage of the neural signals respectively.